‘Fastest i8 on the Nürburgring’ laps 3sec slower than a 2008 Renault Megane. Kind of

 What is it?

-You know perfectly well what this is – the car that, 25 years ago, made motoring fun again.
+You know perfectly well what this is – it’s the Mazda MX-5, the car that, 25 years ago, made motoring fun again.
 And now it’s entering its fourth generation, and still the basic package hasn’t changed.
 At all.
 No fashionable turbos or trendy hybrid systems, no double-clutch gearbox, not even an electric roof.
 Just a simple two seat soft-top with a compact four cylinder engine (of either 1.5 or 2.0-litres) and six-speed manual gearbox.

 Don’t think this is Mazda being lazy, though.
 Not only is the MX-5 genuinely brand new from the ground up (chassis, suspension, engine, cabin, bodywork, everything), but it’s bucked the usual new car trend by being smaller than the last one and, impressively, over 100kg lighter.